ABSTRACT

 N= the number of sample

-The last, in the testing the significance of two variables standard deviation by using the following formula :
+the significance of two variables standard deviation by using the following

-The mean score obtained through the above formula is analyzed and interpreted.
-Family the writer computes the t-test of the two mean score to know whether it is significant or not.
+mean score to know whether it is significant or not.
 Here is the formula:

 Where :

-Mx : Mean score of control group
+Mx : Mean score of control

-My : Mean score of experimental group
+My : Mean score of

 N : Total numbers of the subject